 - stress echo

 - emergency echo (developed with the Intensive Care Society)

-Since it is assumed that all departments that are of sufficient quality for accreditation will be actively involved in training, both the transthoracic echo and training accreditations are prerequisites for the other accreditations.
+Since all departments that are of sufficient quality for accreditation will be actively involved in training, both the TTE and training accreditations are prerequisites for the other accreditations.